DNSimple and ClickFunnels

 Step 3: Accepting and setting up the domain in DNSimple

 2. Welcome to the Dashboard – the homepage of your DNSimple account.
-There’s a box to the right that says .
+You’ll see alerts that need your attention at the top of your dashboard.
 Click to see your pending domain push and accept it.

 3. and your domain are listed below.
 Click to the right of the domain.